AblionGE/IntelligentAgents2015/auction/doc/report.md

 # Results

-For evaluating our agent, we had to implement other simple agents.
-We chose to have greedy agents that have exactly the same *centralized* agent implementation (except that there are greedy), but they have different bid strategies :
+For evaluating our agent (```AuctionOeschgerSchaerAgent```), we had to implement other simple agents.
+We chose to have agents that have exactly the same *centralized* agent implementation (greedy agents have ```p=1``` in the *SLS* algorithm), but they have different bid strategies :

-- ```AuctionGreedyAgent``` : It always bids its marginal cost.
 - ```AuctionRandomGreedyAgent``` : It bids its marginal cost + a random percentage of its marginal cost.
+- ```AuctionBidLastAgent``` : It bids the maximum between its marginal cost and the last winning bid of the adversary.
+- ```AuctionDummyAgent``` : It bids always 0.

+On the last page you can find the results of a tournament between all of these agents.
+You can also find in the zip file a directory with all configurations and histories for this tournament.
+We can observe in the history files that our agent makes a low bid for the first tasks and that after it adapts itself to the adversary's bids.
+It allows it to win against simple agents.
+It will not probably be as good as here against other agents that are really smart.

+We also observed (with agents of same quality) that in certain configurations (map, vehicles, etc.) be the company A or B gives the agent an advantage (or a disadvantage) according to the position of tasks.

 # Conclusion

+In conclusion, we can say that it is difficult to find a good strategy for bidding.
+Indeed, to improve a strategy we have to test it against other agents.
+As the behaviors of other agents can be really different, it is impossible to have a general strategy to be better than each of them.
+To be really good, we need more informations about others agents (like number of vehicles, positions, capacities, etc.).
+Even with that, it is not sure to be unbeatable.